sixfab/tinycell_test-process/README.md

 The architecture relies on a test manager class inherited from the state manager used in Tinycell SDK.
 The problem we did overcome is the implementation of `execute_current_step()` method which was calling a pointer with function parameters given.
 The inheritence allows us to re-implement that method with desired execution function.
 In TesterManager class, we send the given functions and their parameters into Tinycell device with using Pyboard tool.

 The users has to create their test states with using TesterManager class.

+### Hard-Stop for the Test
+If you want to stop the test, you can send a `SIGUSR1` signal to the program.
+This will terminate the program and send a `TERMINATE_REQUEST` message to Slack channel.

 ## Creating Tests
 Each test scenario is a state manager which has steps for each function should be called one-by-one.
 To create steps and state manager, you should import `testermanager.py` file which we have created.
 One can look the `dummy_test.py` file for an example.